A priori estimates for the free-boundary Euler equations with surface tension in three dimensions: The system in Lagrangian coordinates and the main result

 Denoting coordinates on $\Om$ by $(x^1, x^2, x^3)$, set

 and

 so that $\partial \Om = \Ga_0 \cup \Ga_1$.
 Using a change of coordinates, it is easy to adjust the approach to cover the case when the initial domain is a graph (cf.~\cite{KukavicaTuffahaVicol-3dFreeEuler}); the estimates remain unchanged modulo lower order terms.
-When the domain is not a graph, it is possible to use the straightening of the boundary and a partition of unity.
+When the domain is not a graph, it is possible to use a straightening of the boundary and a partition of unity, as in \cite{CoutandShkollerFreeBoundary}.